How To Respond To Jesus Well

 All content revolves around our mission: help men joyfully glorify Jesus Christ as king and fulfill their role as leaders in taking dominion in God’s world, every day, in every realm of life.
 We post articles, audio, videos, book reviews, interviews, and more containing gospel truth, sound theology, practical wisdom, creative inspiration, Godly conviction and encouragement all to fulfill this mission as men.
 Our posts are created by men of God, for men of God, from a reformed, evangelical, “hard complementarian” (a.k.a. biblical patriarchal) view point.
 In other words, we’re not embarrassed by God’s word, and we aim to do our duty as leaders in applying it to every aspect of life in God’s world.

-We’ll send a carrier pigeon with a summary of the week—free as grace!
+We’ll send a carrier pigeon to your inbox with a summary of the week’s content.

 How does Jesus deserve, and demand, to be responded to?
 The famous triad of Liar, Lunatic, or Lord attributed to C.S.
 Lewis is arguably the overarching question of Mark’s Gospel.